Bioconductor/git-svn-bridge/doc/bioc-git-svn.md

 If both your Subversion and your Github repositories have contents, decide **carefully** how you want to proceed:

-* Choosing "SVN wins unconditionally" means that the contents of your SVN repository will completely overwrite the contents of your github repository.
+* Choosing "SVN wins unconditionally" means that if there are any conflicts when merging the two repositories together, the SVN version will overwrite the Github version.
   You will not have the opportunity to manually merge conflicting files.
-You will still have access to files that were changed, via git's commit history.
+You will still have access to the previous versions of files that were changed, via git's commit history.

-* Choosing "Git wins unconditionally" means the opposite--the contents of your Github repository will completely overwrite the contents of your SVN repository, and this will then **propagate to the Bioconductor build system**.
-You will have access to files that were changed, but only via svn.
+* Choosing "Git wins unconditionally" means the opposite-- any merge conflicts will be resolved in Git's favor, and this will then **propagate to the
+  Bioconductor build system**.
+You will have access to earlier versions of files that were changed, but only via svn.

 You now need to check two boxes: the first confirms that you have